Vonteego Cummings

-Vonteego Marfeek Cummings (born February 29, 1976) is an American former professional basketball player who last played for Atenienses de Manatí of the Baloncesto Superior Nacional (BSN) in Puerto Rico.
+Vonteego Marfeek Cummings (born February 29, 1976) is an American former professional basketball player.
 A combo guard, he played in the National Basketball Association (NBA) and also had a successful career in Europe, where he played in several countries.

 Professional career

 NBA career

 Cummings was selected with the 26th overall pick by the Indiana Pacers in 1999.
 On draft night, he was traded to the Golden State Warriors for forward-center Jeff Foster and a 2001 first-round pick (which was used to select Troy Murphy).

 Cummings was thrusted into the starting line - up for his very first game on November 2, 1999 where the Warriors were defeated by the Dallas Mavericks 96 - 108.
 In his debut, Cummings played for nearly 38 minutes and recorded 13 points, 6 rebounds and 4 assists.
 He would then start in 10 more games in his rookie season but mostly come off the bench as a backup for Mookie Blaylock.
 Although he finished the season with solid averages of 9.4 points, 2.5 rebounds and 3.3 assists, the Warriors would finish the season 19 - 63 and miss the playoffs.

 A similar turnout would happen for Cummings' second year in the league.
 He started in 11 of the 66 games he played and averaged 7.3 points, 2.1 rebounds and 3.4 assists in 22.7 minutes per game.
 This time however, the Warriors finished with their worst record in franchise history since becoming Golden State by posting a record of 17 - 65.

 On October 25, 2001 Cummings was part of a three-team trade that conclusively sent him and teammate Corie Blount to the Philadelphia 76ers in exchange for Cedric Henderson and a 2005 first-round draft pick (which was used to select Joey Graham).
 He had a much more reduced role in Philadelphia as he would only play 8.6 minutes per game and average 3.3 points and 1 assist.
 Although the 76ers finished at the 6th seed with a 43 - 39 record, Cummings would essentially see no playing time in the playoffs.
 The 76ers were eliminated in the first round in five games (3 - 2) by the Boston Celtics and Cummings only played in Game 3 on April 28, 2002.
 In that game, Cummings only had one second of playing time as he was substituted in for teammate Aaron McKie with only one second remaining in the fourth quarter when another teammate, Derrick Coleman, was at the free throw line.
 The 76ers would lose that game fall 103 - 108.

 That single playoff match ended up being Cummings' final game of his NBA career.
 On September 30, 2002, he signed as a free agent with the Cleveland Cavaliers but was waived later on October 19.

 In Cummings' three NBA seasons, he averaged 6.9 points, 1.9 rebounds and 2.7 assists, shooting .383 from the field in 199 games (23 starts).